Yu-Lab-Genomics/CAPTAIN/README.md

     ```bash
     conda activate captain
     ```
 4.  **Install requried packages:** We have included a `requirements.txt` file.
-This file lists the necessary Python packages required to run the model:
+This file lists the necessary Python packages required to run the model.
+Among these, [scgpt](https://github.com/bowang-lab/scGPT) is a required package as it is used for initializing the model with pre-trained weights.

     ```bash
-    pip install -r requirements.txt
+    pip install -r requirements.txt && pip install scgpt
     ```